Variable Fonts Performance

 Fewer HTTP Requests

 One variable font file replaces multiple static files.
 With HTTP/2, this matters less, but still reduces connection overhead.
+Use the variable font tester to verify axis behavior and file size before deploying.

 Simpler CSS